ElderMael/codexarcana-blog/content/blog/create-a-co2-sensor-with-raspberry-pi/index.md

     mode.

 *  The output of command represents the bus addresses in which the detected components can be found.
-In this case, the only address responding is `5a`, which is the address in which the CO2 sensor will respond.
+In this case, the only address responding is `5a`, which matches the vendor specified address for the CO2 sensor.
 You can find more details in the datasheet of the [CCS811 sensor][6].